It is a rare and benign condition known as a black hairy tongue or lingua nigra.

 Hairy tongue diagnosis

-Such conditions and disorders are typically characterized by symptoms and physical findings that differ from those associated with hairy tongue.
+Such conditions and disorders are typically characterized by symptoms and physical findings that differ from those associated with the hairy tongue.

-In some cases, the hairy tongue can disappear spontaneously it usually disappears with proper oral hygiene.
+In some cases, the hairy tongue can disappear spontaneously.
+It usually disappears with proper oral hygiene.

 Additionally, affected individuals should speak with dental specialists for guidance on appropriate measures to improve oral hygiene in their particular case.